 Investors who hold shares of Viatris common stock may not be able to sell their shares at or above the price at which they acquired them.
 The price of Viatris' common stock has in the past and may continue to fluctuate materially from time to time, including as a result of the other risks described herein, and we cannot predict the price of our common stock at any given time.
 In addition, the stock market in general, including the market for pharmaceutical companies, has experienced significant price and volume fluctuations which may materially harm the market price of our common stock, regardless of our operating performance.
 In addition, the price of our common stock may be affected by the valuations and recommendations of the analysts who cover us, and if our results do not meet the analysts' forecasts and expectations, the price of our common stock could decline as a result of analysts lowering their valuations and recommendations or otherwise.
 Following periods of volatility in the market and/or in the price of a company's stock, securities class-action litigation actions have been instituted against companies (including Viatris) and may be instituted against us in the future.
 Such litigation may result in substantial costs and diversion of management's attention and resources, which could have a material adverse effect on our business, financial condition, results of operations, cash flows, ability to pay dividends and/or stock price.
-In addition, if we or our stockholders offer or sell shares of our common stock and the voting power of our then existing stockholders may be diluted if such a transaction were to occur.
+In addition, if we or our stockholders offer or sell shares of our common stock or securities convertible into or exchangeable or exercisable for shares of our common stock, this or the possibility thereof, may depress the future trading price of our common stock and the voting power of our then existing stockholders may be diluted if such a transaction were to occur.